How To Determine The Exact Amount Of Alarm Points You'll Need To Monitor At Your Remote Site

 For example, suppose you are measuring the temperature of a remote site.
 Building temperatures range from 10 to 120 degrees Fahrenheit.
 Under normal conditions, the building's heating and cooling system will keep the temperature within an acceptable range.
 To take advantage of multiple analog values, you might set up 4 different threshold values like below:

-You may have devices such as PBXs, routers, and switches at your remote site that need provisioning.
+You may have devices such as PBXs, routers, and switches at your remote site that need setting up, also referred to as provisioning.
 Normally, this would involve driving to the sight, setting up a laptop, and creating a terminal session through the device's "Craft Port" (typically a serial port-"craft" is a reference to the craft personnel who work with telemetry devices).

 You may also need to manage streaming ASCII data from one of these devices.
 Often, ASCII data is sent to a serial printer port either to be printed or captured into a database.